jamesrivett/epic_training/README.md

 # epic_training

-Repo for the testing sessions
+Repo for the training sessions over linked lists and bin trees